 2. AAC Block has better strength property, best thermal insulation & excellent sound absorption, vibration resistance compared to red bricks.
 The AAC blocks are lightweight offer easy and quick handling and transportation with lesser breakage.

 3. Wall made with AAC Block can be left clean without plaster and gains strength over time.
 It helps in reducing structural cost by 35%.

 4. There is no effect harsh climatic conditions on AAC blocks and will not degrade under normal atmospheric conditions.

 5. It does not have any toxic substances nor does it emit odors.
 AAC block production, management, and disposal do not represent any health risks or damage to the environment.
 Its manufacturing process develops non-toxic gases.

-6. Compare to conventional bricks, AAC block has bigger size resulting in a lesser number of joints.
+6. Compare to conventional bricks, the AAC block has a bigger size resulting in a lesser number of joints.
 Less joint it means less use of mortar for wall construction.

 AAC Block Vs Clay Bricks Comparison